Therapy for Trauma in NYC

 How Therapy Can Help You Heal from Trauma

 Time alone doesn’t heal trauma.
-And neither does trauma-dumping or venting or pushing what happened deep down into that hole you’ve dug specifically for this purpose.
+(Neither does trauma-dumping or venting or pushing it deep down into that hole you’ve dug specifically for this purpose.)
 And that’s where therapy comes in.

 Therapy can help you process your trauma so you can: